 9:45-10:05AM: Morning Break, featuring libations from The Spirits in Motion

-Renowned restaurant trends guru Chef Gerry Ludwig will once again take the stage at the Mise conference, bringing his unique approach to uncovering menu opportunities in an exclusive for Mise attendees.
+Renowned restaurant trends guru Chef Gerry Ludwig is back to take the stage at the Mise conference, bringing his unique approach to uncovering menu opportunities with an eye to hotel chefs in an exclusive for Mise attendees.
 Each year, Gerry and his Gordon Foodservice team eat their way through the menu at newly opened restaurants in New York, Chicago and Los Angeles, looking for common themes, flavors and ingredients that are ripe for exploration at forward-thinking operations across the country.
 No data, no charts, no graphs…just pictures and stories of what’s on the menu and on the plate.
 Perfect!
 We can’t wait.

 2:20-3:00PM: Breakout Sessions